open-switch/opx-build/README.md

 This repository contains build information for OpenSwitch OPX Base.

-If you would like to download binaries instead, see [Install OpenSwitch OPX Base on Dell S6000 Platform](https://github.com/open-switch/opx-docs/wiki/Install-OPX-Base-on-Dell-S6000-ON-platform).
+If you would like to download binaries instead, see [Install OPX Base on Dell ON Series platforms](https://github.com/open-switch/opx-docs/wiki/Install-OPX-Base-on-Dell-ON-Series-platforms).

 ## Getting Started with OpenSwitch